Skip to content

 In the last few months, I’ve noticed a lot more clarity throughout the day.
 I don’t have mental fogginess in the afternoon and I show up to work alert.

-And while I’d like to improve my physical health, I’ve been consistently hitting the gym this year.
+And while I’d like to improve my physical health, I’ve been consistently hitting the gym.

 It’s been easier to stick to my routine and schedule.